Successful workplace management strategy

 Customer story: Shell Real Estate uses Planon

-Shell Real Estate is the centralised function within Shell that controls its real estate assets.
+Shell Real Estate is the centralized function within Shell that controls its real estate assets.
 Its goal is to increase operational and cost efficiencies, whilst finding opportunities to reduce underutilied assets.

 Shell Real Estate seamlessly integrates its Planon IWMS with its SAP ERP, for accurate HR and vendor data and swift vendor invoice processing.